vuqv/cosmo/README.md

 OpenMM codebase for IDP which uses HPS-Urry/HPS-KR force field

-This is a repository contains the source code of hps-urry/kr model.

 `hps:` hydropathy scale.
 Currently, there are two models are supported:

-1) `urry:` Hydropathy according to Urry scale.
+1) `hps_urry:` Hydropathy according to Urry scale.
-2) `kr:`  Kapcha-Rossy scale (default).
+2) `hps_kr:`  Kapcha-Rossy scale (default).
-   This model has parameters for nucleic acids and post-translational modification.
+   This model has parameters for nucleic acids and post-translational modification residues.
+3) other models can be easily implemented by defining them in `hps/parameters/model_parameters.py`

+The package is ready for studying various problems such as, conformation dynamics of single chain, LLPS ...

 -------------------------------------

 ## Requirements:

-- **OpenMM 7.7**
+- **OpenMM 7.7** (select cuda version that compatible with your nvidia driver)
 - **Parmed**

 ## How to use hpsOpenMM: